MaxEnt Loss: Constrained Maximum Entropy for Calibration under Out-of-Distribution Shift: Introduction

 The current hypothesis as to why modern neural networks are miscalibrated is that these large models with millions of parameters have the capacity to learn and overfit to the given training data \cite{pmlr-v70-guo17a}.
-This is especially true if the model is trained using the cross-entropy (CE) loss.
-Since the CE loss can only be fully minimized when probabilities $\hat{P}$ are equal to the one-hot ground truth $y$.
+This is especially true if model training is done using the cross-entropy (CE) loss, since the CE loss can only be fully minimized when probabilities $\hat{P}$ are equal to the one-hot ground truth $y$.
 This means that even though the accuracy is at 100\%, CE loss can still be positive and minimized further by increasing the confidence of the predicted probabilities, resulting in overfitting and miscalibration.
-While many techniques have been proposed to address calibration, a category of methods include objective functions that pair the CE loss with auxillary terms.
-Specifically, objective functions such as Focal, Inverse Focal and Poly loss \cite{focal, wang2021rethinking, leng2022polyloss} adds an additional penalty term to control the confidence of predictions.
-Other objective functions such as AvUC and Soft-AvUC loss introduces a differentiable utility term based on accuracy and uncertainty \cite{krishnan2020improving, karandikar2021soft}.
+While many techniques have been proposed to address calibration, a category of methods include objective functions that pair CE loss with auxiliary terms.
+Specifically, objective functions such as Focal, Inverse Focal and Poly loss \cite{focal, wang2021rethinking, leng2022polyloss} add an additional penalty term to control the confidence of predictions.
+Other objective functions such as AvUC and Soft-AvUC loss introduce a differentiable utility term based on accuracy and uncertainty \cite{krishnan2020improving, karandikar2021soft}.